TheRayG/deepracer-log-analysis/README.md

 - should be backwards compatible with DeepRacer logs previously downloaded from CloudWatch Logs too.
 - is maintained such that it can be run directly from a Amazon SageMaker Notebook instance, as long as the relative paths of the RoboMaker and SageMaker log files are specified correctly.
 - does not require access to any AWS Services (hence no awscli or boto required) when analysing the log data files.

+## Test-drive this Notebook!

+To take this Notebook on a quick test drive, just do the following:
+- Clone this repo
+- Spin the .ipynb file up on Jupyter Notebook (works in an Amazon SageMaker Notebook instance too)
+- Download your own model training log .tar.gz from the AWS DeepRacer console
+- Extract the RoboMaker and SageMaker log files (found in `logs/training/` in the .tar.gz) into the `logs` folder
+- Run all cells to test the log analysis on your logs!

 ## Credits